WillMatthews/SimSPAD/README.md

 Once SimSPAD server is running, you are able to send a POST request to `http://localhost:33232/simspad`.
 To stop the server, access `http://localhost:33232/stop`.
 To see if the server is running, access `http://localhost:33232/` where you should see a greeting message in plain text.
+Logs (the last 512KB of output to stdout) can be seen at `http://localhost:33232/logs`.
 The reply from the server will be the result from the simulation.
 The data to and from the server is packaged as characters - see below in the Binary Format section for more details.